-May 3 – Outdoor Heritage Museum opens for season The Museum recognized by Yankee Magazine a the “Best Outdoor Museum in New England” opens for its ninth season of sharing the iconic history of the region!
+May 1st 2020– Outdoor Heritage Museum opens for season The Museum recognized by Yankee Magazine a the “Best Outdoor Museum in New England” opens for its tenth season of sharing the iconic history of the region!
 The museum will premiere four new exhibits and numerous new additional artifacts.
-The exhibits featuring legends such as Fly Rod Crosby, Carrie Stevens, Herb Welch and the Rangeley Boat will have new additions.
 New Exhibits will open throughout the spring featuring a collection of Rangeley artifacts on loan from the Maine State Museum.
-We will have “Stanley” the 19th century mount of the Largest Brook Trout ever caught in the U.S. and right here in Rangeley Lake!
-We will have a new exhibit about the history of our friends at Rangeley Guides and Sportsman’s Assoc. as well as an exhibit on the 19th Century “Infernal Contraptions” …Spring Hooks which were so controversial that they are now illegal!
 And that is just a small sample of what we have in store for the upcoming season!
 Numerous events will feature fun activities, off site historic tours, social events with live music, speakers, artists and more!
 Admission is $5.00 per person.
 Members may bring two guests free of charge on any visit.
 Active duty and retired military service members and children 12 and under are always admitted free of charge.

 July 5 5pm – Herb Welch Fly Fishing Classic at Kennebago Lake July 5 4pm – “The Inaugural Black Ghost Classic ” The Outdoor Heritage Museum will host a Catch and Release Fly Fishing Tourney at Kennebago Lake on Friday night, July 5th at 4:00 pm.
 Two-Angler teams will gather at Grant’s Kennebago Camps to compete for Prizes in the following categories; Best Trout Photo, Best Salmon Photo (Bigger Fish will receive special consideration from the judges) and Best Scenic Photo.
 All participants will receive complimentary beverages and hors d'oeurves at the reception, an embroidered “The Inaugural Black Ghost Classic” T-shirt commemorating the event, automatic entry into a prize raffle featuring fishing artwork and gear.
 All participants will receive free tickets to the International Fly Fishing Film Festival event on Saturday night at 7pm in Rangeley.
 The fishing will begin at 5:15and end by 9PM.
 Dry fly hatch cannot be guaranteed but an evening on Kennebago in early July can be quite productive and sometimes spectacular!
 There are spaces for just 5, Two-angler teams in supplied classic Rangeley Boat for a donation of $500.00 per team, in support of the museum.
 Kennebago owners and guests with boats/access to the Lake, may enter for a donation of $400.00 per team .
 The competition will end at 8:45PM.
 The Award Ceremony will take place at the Herb Welch Festival Event at the Outdoor Heritage Museum the following Day at 2pm.
 The Inaugural Black Ghost Classic is hosted and sponsored by our friends at Grant's Kennebago Camps.